Alisson-Ribeiro/Git/README.md

 ## How to inspect a remote

-* git remote show 'remote-connection' ---> Gives a detailed output about the remote settings.
+* git remote show 'remote-connection' ---> gives a detailed output about the remote settings.
 This output contains a list of related branches to remote and also to the attached terminals to fetch and push

 ## How to send to remote

-* git push 'remote-name' 'branch-name' ---> Sends a local state to the specified remote
+* git push 'remote-name' 'branch-name' ---> sends a local state to the specified remote

+## Renaming and removing remotes (self-explanatory)

+* git remote rename 'old-name' 'new-name'

+* git remote rm 'remote-name'